theakshitapachauri/DataMiningProject/README.md

 ************************************************************************************************************

--- To run the Data_Preprocessing1.ipynb you can simply say run all, at the top, or you can run individual cells, and it will create the training.txt, val.txt and testing.txt files.
+-- To run the Data_Preprocessing1.ipynb you can simply click on the run all button at the top, or you can run individual cells, and it will create the training.txt, val.txt and testing.txt files.

 To run the project : python proj_test.py

-This will calculate the training error and will create a training_err.txt
+This will first calculate the training error and will create a training_err.txt

 You would be required to press enter to start the validation process.
 This will result in validation error and will create a val_err.txt

-You would be required to press enter to start the testing process.
+You would be again required to press enter to start the testing process.
 This will result in testing error and will create a texting_err.txt.